 Olympos

-Like all Eastern Lycian cities, Olympos is culturally not Lycian.
-The hundreds of inscriptions recovered in and around the city are all in Greek.
-There are no Lycian style rock tombs in Olympos.
-The only exceptions in the region are two Lycian style rock tombs found in Asartaş.
-All of the structures seen in the city today belong to the Roman and Byzantine Periods, except for a few Hellenistic Period walls.
-Olympos is also one of the cities in Anatolia where the remains of the Early Christian Period can be strongly observed.
-The famous clergyman Methodios, who was killed in Syria during the time of Diocletian, was from Olympos and was the first bishop of both the city and Lycia.
+Like other cities in eastern Lycia, Olympos does not exhibit a distinctly Lycian cultural character.
+The hundreds of inscriptions discovered in and around the city are all in Greek, and Lycian-style rock-cut tombs are notably absent.
+The only exception in the wider region is the Lycian-style rock tomb located at Asartaş.
+With the exception of a few Hellenistic fortification walls, all visible remains in the city today date to the Roman and Byzantine periods.
+Olympos is also among the cities in Anatolia where the remains of the Early Christian period are particularly prominent.
+The well-known clergyman Methodios, who was martyred in Syria during the reign of Diocletian, was a native of Olympos and served as the first bishop of both the city and Lycia.

-The first excavations in the ancient city of Olympos, which was first discovered by Francis Beaufort in 1811, were carried out by the Antalya Museum in 1991-92.
-The regular surveys and excavations were started by Anadolu University in 2000 and is still in progress.
+The ancient city of Olympos was first documented by Francis Beaufort in 1811.
+The initial excavations were conducted by the Antalya Museum between 1991 and 1992.
+Systematic surveys and excavations, initiated by Anadolu University in 2000, are ongoing.

 References: